prameshbajra/prameshbajra.github.io/_posts/2017-01-31-How_i_got_into_software_world.md

 # **Babbling History**

 2012, After school.
 The final exams were over.
 School time came to an end.
 I was quite confident that I would get good grades.
 My family had huge expectation from me.
 They promised me to get a new phone if I get 80+.
 Good thing, I did.
-This accompolishment got everyone happy that my family brought me a new phone.
+This accompolishment got everyone happy, that my family brought me a new phone.
 Back then android was unheard of and touchscreen was just a new kid in the block.
-I still remember the shop (Merina Mobiles, New Road) where we went to shop for my new phone.
+I still remember the shop (Merina Mobiles, New Road) where we went to buy my new phone.
 I chose Samsung Galaxy Young.
-That puny phone cost 12000rs back then.
+That puny phone cost 12000rs, back then.
 I can't imagine now how happy I was.
 This single purchase was my entry ticket to the world of technology.  <br><br>

 # **After School - Starting line to the Journey**